 --wait-for-state.
 Defaults to 1200 seconds.

-An optional property to indicate the deletion time of the vault, expressed in RFC 3339 timestamp format.
-The specified time must be between 7 and 30 days from the time when the request is received.
+An optional property to indicate when to delete the vault, expressed in RFC 3339 timestamp format.
+The specified time must be between 7 and 30 days from when the request is received.
 If this property is missing, it will be set to 30 days from the time of the request by default.

 The following datetime formats are supported: